How to record and test a short macro. This tutorial is for absolute beginners, and will help you get started with Excel programming

 If you use those built-in features, you might not need a macro.
 For example, instead of checking each cell in a column, and manually colouring the cell green if it's over 50, use conditional formatting to highlight the cells automatically.

 If you use Excel every day, you probably have a few tasks that you repeat daily, weekly or monthly.
-To get started with Excel VBA, you could focus on one of those tasks, and try to automate it.
+To get started with Excel VBA programming language, you could focus on one of those tasks, and try to automate it.

 Every day, in your imaginary job, you open that Orders file and filter the list of orders, to find all the orders for binders.
 Then you copy the orders, and paste them into a new workbook.

 Here's a summary of the steps that you follow every morning:

 Instead of doing that task manually every day, you could automate it, by creating an Excel macro.

 Now that you've decided to automate this task, you'll use Excel's Macro Recorder tool to create the Excel VBA code.
 Before you start recording, you'll get everything into position.
 For example:

 In this example, you want the macro to open the Orders workbook for you, and then filter and copy the data.
 So, the Orders workbook should be closed when you start recording.
 You don't need to select a specific cell or worksheet before recording; any cell selection will be done during the macro recording.